Last updated on 03/29/2016.

 “Making these improvements will require a significant amount of planning and preparation, but the reward of having a space that’s compliant and can be enjoyed by all is worth the effort,” Spear says.

-Leah B. Garris (firstname.lastname@example.org) is managing editor at Buildings magazine.
+Leah B. Garris is a former managing editor at BUILDINGS.